flowersinthesand/portal-java/core/README.md

 * `Room close()`

-Closes all the connections of the sockets, clears all sockets and attributes and deletes the room from the application.
+Closes all the connections of the sockets, clears all sockets and attributes.

 ### Socket